Gaurav-Gosain/nextjs-template/README.md

 npx tailwindcss init -p
 ```

 Initializing tailwindcss will create a `tailwind.config.js` file in your project.
-By default, Tailwind CSS will watch only html files in your project.<br>
+By default, Tailwind CSS will watch only `.html` files in your project.<br>
-You can extend the default configuration by adding your own customizations to the `tailwind.config.js` file and editing the `content` property like so:
+You can extend the default configuration by adding your own customizations to the [`tailwind.config.js`](tailwind.config.js) file and editing the `content` property like so:

 ```js
 /** @type {import('tailwindcss').Config} */